 Having a mask that fits well and feels comfortable can make all the difference in your sleep apnea treatment.
-An improvement of the AirFit N10, the AirFit N20 Nasal CPAP Mask from ResMed features upgrades based on user feedback and extensive research completed by ResMed.
-AirFit N20 CPAP Mask reviews online indicate this mask is worth the price tag for the quality and comfort it provides, including one that says: “Very happy with [the AirFit N20].
+An improvement of the AirFit N10, the AirFit N20 Nasal CPAP Mask from ResMed features upgrades based on wearer feedback and extensive research completed by ResMed.
+A AirFit N20 CPAP Mask review online indicate this mask is worth the price tag for the quality and comfort it provides, including one that says: “Very happy with [the AirFit N20].
 I have been a CPAP user for many years and this is one of the best masks I’ve used.”

 The mask’s stand-out features include an open line of sight, a soft frame and plush headgear, three interchangeable cushion sizes, and its easy-to-remove functionality.
 When it comes to the seal, AirFit N20 CPAP Mask reviews are mixed.
 Some say the InfinitySeal cushion provides a superior seal while others say they experienced mask leaks when sleeping on their sides.

 Our AirFit N20 CPAP Mask reviews write-up below details the advantages and potential drawbacks of this best-selling mask, plus we’re comparing it to similar options to help you find the best mask for your sleep apnea treatment.

 AirFit N20 CPAP Mask Reviews and Benefits

 Made by industry-leading manufacturer ResMed, the AirFit N20 CPAP Mask is ultra-quiet (at just 24 decibels) and outfitted with a variety of features designed to improve your sleep therapy compliance while boosting your comfort.
 The mask is designed to fit all types of facial structures and sizes, and a smaller version—which features adjustable straps for a more individualized fit—is available for more petite faces.
 Our AirFit N20 CPAP Mask reviews below includes an in-depth look at the features of this mask: